I. The Brother

 I woke up again to the baby crying, still in my arms.
 The bottle had fallen and rolled across the floor.

-I paused, mid-step, my head cocked as I wondered what that sound was.
+I paused mid-step, my head cocked as I wondered what that sound was.
 The creak of the floorboards, I decided, and I continued pacing.
 Pff, pff, pff, click.
-No, it could not have been the floorboards.
+No, it couldn’t have been the floorboards.
 I listened closely, and heard it again.
 Click…click…click, click, click.
 The sounds came faster and faster until they formed a hum of mechanical energy.
 What is that?

-Suddenly, there was a soft crash, and my head spun towards the toy shelf by the crib.
+There was a soft crash, and my head spun toward the toy shelf by the crib.
 Nothing seemed out of place, although I could see little amidst the shadows of the stuffed animals.
-I walked over for a better look, and as I approached the shelf, my son began to squirm in my arms.
+I walked over for a better look, and as I approached the shelf my son began to squirm in my arms.
 “Shh…” I sang comfortingly, but it seemed of little use.
-He began to whimper, and by the time I was within arms reach of the crib, he was crying again.
+He began to whimper, and by the time I was within arm’s reach of the crib he was crying again.

-I was surprised, the next morning, to find my husband looking even more haggard than I did.
+I was surprised the next morning to find my husband looking even more haggard than I did.
 He only had to see to the baby once that night.
-I had done it twice, and spent most of the night awake.
-Even more surprising, however, was his response when I asked him if he had gotten any sleep: “I was worried about the baby, about you.”
+I’d done it twice and spent most of the night awake.
+Even more surprising, however, was his response when I asked him if he’d gotten any sleep: “I was worried about the baby.
+About you.”